Harmonagon/Harmonagon/README.md

 ### Acknowledgments/Attributions

-The Harmonagon was created by musician [Mitch Kahle](https://www.youtube.com/channel/UC_f3nR0uGJ1VuBx9SgFG3zQ/videos) and programmer [Holly Huber](https://github.com/HollyJHuber).
+The Harmonagon was created in 2017 by musician [Mitch Kahle](https://www.youtube.com/channel/UC_f3nR0uGJ1VuBx9SgFG3zQ/videos) and programmer [Holly Huber](https://github.com/HollyJHuber).
 Watch this three-minute [video](https://www.youtube.com/watch?v=ofEOS-WSSP0) for additional project background.
 The Harmonagon was built (in its current form) using JavaScript, HTML Canvas, CSS, [MIDI.js](https://github.com/mudcube/MIDI.js) (sound), [vexflow](https://github.com/0xfe/vexflow) (notation), and other libraries.

 ### Refactoring

-The Harmonagon needs refactoring and significant updating to include advanced features and new or improved capabilities.
+The Harmonagon needs refactoring and significant updating to add new features and improve capabilities.
+See "planned updates" below.

 ### Collaborators/Contributors